Eskimos (2-0) vs. Redblacks (0-2-1)

 CFL Football: Friday, July 14, 2017 at 10:00 pm (Commonwealth Stadium)

 The Line: Eskimos -6 -- Over/Under: 57.5 Click to Get Latest Betting Odds

-The Ottawa Redblacks and Edmonton Eskimos meet Thursday night at the Commonwealth Stadium.
+The Ottawa Redblacks and Edmonton Eskimos meet Friday in CFL action at Commonwealth Stadium.

 The Ottawa Redblacks could use a nice road victory after a slow 0-2-1 start to the CFL season.
 The Ottawa Redblacks have split their last six road games.
 Trevor Harris is completing 73.2 percent of his passes for 1,095 yards, seven touchdowns and two interceptions.
 Harris has 23 touchdown passes in his last 15 games played.
 Greg Ellingson and Brad Sinopoli have combined for 655 receiving yards and two touchdowns while Diontae Spencer has 10 receptions.
 The Ottawa Redblacks ground game is averaging 84.7 yards per contest, and Mossis Madu leads the way with 125 yards and one touchdown.
 Defensively, Ottawa is allowing 33.3 points and 425 yards per game.
 Taylor Reed leads the Ottawa Redblacks with 16 tackles, Steven Miller has one sack and Jonathan Rose has four pass deflections.